raspberrypilearning/getting-started-with-minecraft-pi/README.md

 First check that you have all the parts you need to get your Raspberry Pi set up and working:

 - Raspberry Pi
-- Micro USB power adapter
+- Micro USB power adaptor
-- An SD Card with Raspbian already set up through NOOBS
+- An SD card with Raspbian already set up through NOOBS
-- USB Keyboard
+- USB keyboard
-- USB Mouse
+- USB mouse
 - HDMI cable
-- A Monitor or TV
+- A monitor or TV
 - Some headphones

-**Activity Checklist:**
+###Activity Checklist:

 1. Place the SD card into the slot of your Raspberry Pi.
 It will only fit one way so be careful not to break the card.